No More Sibling Rivalry! Successful Parenting Secrets to Raising Siblings Who Get Along.

 One of my primary goals as a parent is raising kids who get along with one another.
 My kids may all love crafts and creating, but they each have their own, distinct personality.
-Distinct personalities mean we get personality clashes!
+Distinct personalities mean we get personality clashes, and those clashes can lead to sibling rivalry!
 Seeing kids fight is heartbreaking for any parent.
 Thankfully, I have some parenting secrets that make all the difference in raising siblings who get along.

 These time tested successful parenting tips for raising siblings who get along come from my own experience parenting.
 My parenting is inspired by my childhood as the fourth of ten siblings who all get along.
-It is also influenced by parenting books I have read.
+It is also influenced by parenting books I have read on how to prevent sibling rivalry.
 I reference some of my favorites books about raising siblings at the end of this post.

 Schedule family down time.